James Yap: Rain or Shine Elasto Painters (2016–2024)

-In the on-going 2019 PBA Philippine Cup, Yap's resurgence is in full display through the team's first eight games as he leads Rain or Shine in scoring with a 14.75 ppg average adding 2.88 rpg, 1.63 apg and 0.75 spg.
-Additionally, Yap won Player of the Week (POW) honors for the period February 5–13, 2019 by leading ROS to a 3–0 record on the way to a league-leading 7-1 overall record.
-Aside from this POW citation, Yap had already earned Player of the Game honors four times: (a) in their opening game against NLEX on January 18, 2019, where he topscored with 20 points including 4–7 in 3-point area and 3 assists; (b) versus San Miguel Beer on February 1, 2019, where he scored a team-high 21 points (3-5 from 3-point area), with 4 rebounds, 1 assist and 1 steal; (c) in ROS come-from-behind win against Northport on February 8, 2019, where he scored 19 points including 6-9 from three-point area with 3 rebounds, 5 assists and 2 steals; (d) and the last versus Magnolia last February 13, 2019 where he scored 18 points, 11 of which scored in the 4th quarter, with 5 rebounds to boot.
+In the 2019 PBA Philippine Cup, Yap's resurgence is in full display through the team's first eight games as he leads Rain or Shine in scoring with 14.75 points per game, alongside averages of 2.88 rebounds, 1.63 assists, and 0.75 steals.
+Additionally, Yap won Player of the Week honors for the period February 5–13, 2019 by leading ROS to a 3–0 record on the way to a league-leading 7-1 overall record.

-In the current 2020 PBA Philippine Cup being held in a bubble at the Angeles University Foundation (AUF) Sports Arena and Cultural Center in Pampanga, Yap moved into a tie for third place in the All-time List for Most 3-point shots converted with 1,171 after going 4/7 in Rain or Shine's game against the TNT Tropang Giga on November 10, 2020.
+In the 2020 PBA Philippine Cup, Yap moved into a tie for third place in the All-time List for Most 3-point shots converted with 1,171 after going 4/7 in Rain or Shine's game against the TNT Tropang Giga on November 10, 2020.
 He won Player of the Game honors in this game, an 80–74 victory, that completed the quarterfinal cast of the Philippine Cup PBA Bubble.
 In their last game in the eliminations against the Phoenix Fuel Masters held on November 11, 2020, Yap drilled a 3-pointer at the 10:58 mark of the third quarter as he officially broke his tie with former PBA great Magsanoc for sole third place in the all-time list as he now has 1,172 3-PT conversions.

 On January 23, 2022, Yap signed a contract extension with the team until the end of the 2021 season, but did not play a game as he was officially on a leave of absence due to him pursuing politics.

-On January 6, 2023, he officially re-joined Rain or Shine as he signed a one-conference contract.
+On January 6, 2023, he officially rejoined Rain or Shine as he signed a one-conference contract.
 On January 22, he scored 14 points on his first game back since 2021 in a loss to the Meralco Bolts.
+He was named an All-Star for a record-tying 17th time during the 2023 PBA All-Star Weekend.

+On September 26, 2023, he signed another one-conference contract with the team.
+He was formally released by the team on January 29, 2024.

+Blackwater Bossing (2024)

+On February 9, 2024, Yap signed a one-year contract with the Blackwater Bossing.